KhronosGroup/glTF/specification/2.0/GLB_FORMAT.md

 * `length` is the total length of the Binary glTF, including Header and all Chunks, in bytes.

-> **Implementation Note:** GLB loaders should also check for the [asset version properties](readme.md#asset) in the JSON chunk, as the version specified in the GLB header only refers to the GLB container version.
+> **Implementation Note:** Client implementations that load GLB format should also check for the [asset version properties](readme.md#asset) in the JSON chunk, as the version specified in the GLB header only refers to the GLB container version.

 ### Chunks